Professor Anne Orford

 Overview

 Anne Orford is Melbourne Laureate Professor and Michael D Kirby Chair of International Law at Melbourne Law School, and Visiting Professor of Law and John Harvey Gregory Lecturer on World Organization at Harvard Law School.
 She researches and teaches in the areas of international law, international dispute settlement, international economic law, climate change, and the history and theory of international law.
 She is a Member of the Permanent Court of Arbitration, a Fellow of the Academy of the Social Sciences in Australia, and a past President of the Australian and New Zealand Society of International Law.
-She is a Visiting Legal Fellow at the Australian Department of Foreign Affairs and Trade and has been an international expert adviser on climate change and international law to the Pacific Islands Forum.
+She has been a Visiting Legal Fellow at the Australian Department of Foreign Affairs and Trade and an international expert adviser on climate change and international law to the Pacific Islands Forum.
+She presented a Special Course at the Hague Academy of International Law in 2021, and was elected to the Institut de Droit International in 2025.

-In addition to visiting at Harvard Law School since 2019, Professor Orford has been a Visiting Professor of Law at Université Paris 1 (Panthéon-Sorbonne), Hedda Andersson Visiting Chair at Lund University, the Raoul Wallenberg Visiting Chair in Human Rights and Humanitarian Law at the Raoul Wallenberg Institute, Torgny Segerstedt Visiting Professor at the University of Gothenburg, and Senior Emile Noël Research Fellow at NYU School of Law.
-She presented a special course on Civil War and the Transformation of International Law at the Hague Academy of International Law in 2021.
-She has been appointed by the Swedish Research Council as the Olof Palme Visiting Professor at Stockholm University in 2024, where she will lead a project on the securitization of climate change.
+In addition to visiting at Harvard Law School since 2019, she has been a Visiting Professor of Law at Université Paris 1 (Panthéon-Sorbonne), Hedda Andersson Visiting Chair at Lund University, the Raoul Wallenberg Visiting Chair in Human Rights and Humanitarian Law at the Raoul Wallenberg Institute, Torgny Segerstedt Visiting Professor at the University of Gothenburg, Senior Emile Noël Research Fellow at NYU School of Law, and the Olof Palme Visiting Professor at Stockholm University.

 Research Centres